bhlevca/WebGnomeAPI/help/views/form/2 - constant_wind.rst

 .. keywords
-   constant, wind, direction, speed, bull's-eye, target, rayleigh distribution
+   constant, wind, direction, speed, bullseye, bull's-eye, bulls-eye, target, rayleigh distribution

 Constant Wind

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wind Direction and Speed can be entered either by typing a value or by clicking in the wind bull’s-eye.